-Saving accounts – even whilst interest rates are low, a saving account can be an option to park money for a foreseeable time and gain “some” interest on it.
+Saving accounts – a saving account can be a short and long-term option to park money for a foreseeable time and gain interest on it.
 The sock or the envelope of cash under the mattress won’t do that!

 Brokerage accounts – if you want to invest in stocks and shares, set up ETF saving plans, or buy bonds – a brokerage account is a must have.
 Your brokerage account is where your shares are stored and where you would receive your dividend payments.

 Nowadays, there are a lot of options in regard to which bank to choose.
 With the popularity of many Fintech banks, there are also options that go beyond your normal high street banks.
 Before choosing the right bank, it is best to figure out what is important to you.
 Some questions to tick off could be:

 - Is it important that the bank account is free of charge?

 - Can I get a debit card, or credit card easily and without hassle?

 - Does the bank have a mobile friendly interface?

 - Is the online user interface reliable and easy to use?